May-Cook/Pi_Keyboard/README.md

 ### Making it fullscreen - *not recommended*

 The project was initially intended to run on the touchscreen of a specific raspberry pi, the UI is therefore designed for a window of a specific size, when the project was initially created, the keyboard ran in fullscreen but when running the program on a different machine it best to run it as a window.
-I have therefore changed the interface to run in a window of the correct size, if you really want to run it in fullscreen, you can change the global variable `fullScreen` to true **I do not recommend this**
+I have therefore changed the interface to run in a window of the correct size, if you really want to run it in fullscreen, you can change the global variable `fullScreen` to `True` **I do not recommend this**